What Happens to Your Stock Options in an Acquisition and How to Potentially Reduce Taxes

 Create a Liquidity Plan.
 Determine exactly how much cash you need to execute your desired strategy.
 This includes the cost to exercise your options and the funds to pay the estimated AMT or ordinary income taxes.

 Engage Your Professional Team Immediately.
 This is often not a do-it-yourself project.
-The deadlines are firm and the stakes are high.
+The deadlines are firm, and the stakes are high.
 A financial advisor specializing in equity compensation can model the scenarios.
 Engage them the moment an acquisition is announced.

 Turning a Windfall into Lasting Wealth

 Schedule a consultation today to build a clear, tax-optimized strategy for your stock options.
+To learn more about how we partner with clients, click here to view our services.
+Need help navigating this?

-This blog is for educational purposes only and should not be taken as individual advice
+This blog is for educational purposes only and should not be taken as individual advice.

 Simplify Wealth Planning

-Fast-Tracking Work Optional For Tech Pros | Turn Your Stock Comp Into Wealth, Cut Taxes & Live Life Your Way | Flat Fees Starting at $3k - Not Based On How Much Money You Have
+Fast-Tracking Work Optional For Employees Earning Company Stock | Turn Your Stock Comp Into Wealth, Cut Taxes & Live Life Your Way | Flat Fees Starting at $8,000

 Disclosures